We aim to provide you with the best care in a bright, modern environment.

 Tanja completed her registration in New Zealand in 2004 and was trained by some of the country's leading specialists in the assessment and treatment of Complex Regional Pain Syndrome.
 She also became a Fellow of the Royal New Zealand College of General Practitioners before establishing herself on Auckland's North Shore.

 Dr. Minić enjoys the variety of general practice and believes that health promotion, disease prevention and continuity of care are the most important factors in general practice.
 Her areas of specialty include women's health, paediatrics and preventative medicine.

 Outside of medicine you will find her spending time with family (her two boys are her joy and inspiration), going to the theatre, sampling excellent food, listening to music and walking her beloved dog.

-In her spare time she is travelling or spending time with her husband, family and friends.
+In her spare time, Amna enjoys spending time with her family and friends, watching TV, and travelling.

 She attended the local primary and high schools, and graduated from the University of Auckland in 2014.
 Since then, she has worked across all the Auckland district health boards and completed a post-graduate diploma in Paediatrics.

 Currently Joyce is completing her fellowship training towards General Practice and has a special interest in Paediatrics and Women's health.

 Outside of work, she enjoys travelling, playing team sports and cooking.
 She is very excited to be able to serve and give back to the community she grew up in.

 I enjoy being part of an efficient and caring patient oriented team.
 I really enjoy working together with my medical colleagues to achieve good outcomes for patients.
 I completed my medical training at the University of Auckland School of Medicine and have an interest in Urgent Care, Paediatrics and Minor surgery as well as health care for the elderly.